dwyl/elixir-auth-facebook/README.md

 #### Meta / Privacy Concerns? 🔐

 No cookie is set.
-It just provides a user authentication.
+It just provides user authentication.

 You have the tokens to do more,❗️ but need an [opinion(?) on Meta](https://archive.ph/epKXZ).
 Use this package as a last resort if you have no other option!